mariam-210/PF-LAB03-25K-2032/README.md

 # PF-LAB03-25K-2032
+I'm Mariam
-I'm mariam and I love to code
+I love to code
+I know how to code in python - a programming language